great-expectations/great_expectations/docs/command_line.rst

 ======

 There are a few commands that are critical to your everyday usage of Great Expectations.
-In the order of how much you'll probably use them are:
+This is a list of the most common commands you'll use in order of how much you'll probably use them:

 * ``great_expectations suite edit``
 * ``great_expectations suite new``